HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="pct_3pusage_bydevice.sql"
 ) }}

+We see a significant increase in the use of third-party requests and bytes [compared to last year's third-party data](../2019/ecommerce#third-party-requests-and-bytes), but have been unable to identify any particularly causes or any noteable change in detection.
+We'd love to hear [readers opinions](https://discuss.httparchive.org/t/2052) on this as third-party usage seems to have basically doubled in the last year!

 ## Ecommerce user experience

-ecommerce is all about converting customers and in order to do that a fast performing website is paramount.
-In this section , we try to shed light on real-world user experience of ecommerce websites.

-To achieve this, we turn our analysis towards some user-perceived performance metrics, which are captured in the three Core Web Vitals metrics.
+Ecommerce is all about converting customers and in order to do that a fast performing website is paramount.
+In this section, we try to shed light on real-world user experience of ecommerce websites.
+To achieve this, we turn our analysis towards some user-perceived performance metrics, which are captured in the three [Core Web Vitals](https://web.dev/vitals/) metrics.

 ### Chrome User Experience Report